LuckyJimJD/Recipes/_mains/Tzimmis_Tahini.md

 10. Roast for 20 minutes.
 11. In a small bowl, mix together the tahini and honey until well combined.
 The mixture will be thick.
 12. Pull the veggies from the oven.
-13. Add 1 tablespoon of the tahini-honey mixture to the vegetables, and stir gently to coat.
+13. Add 1 Tbsp of the tahini-honey mixture to the vegetables, and stir gently to coat.
 14. Return the tzimmes to the oven, and roast for 10 to 15 minutes more, or until the vegetables are tender and slightly caramelized in spots.
 15. Transfer the tzimmes to a serving platter.
 16. Drizzle with more of the tahini-honey (warm it slightly for easier drizzling, if desired).